 Nearby is the heritage St. Peter’s Anglican Church, dating from 1905, not old by the standards of most parts of the world, but pretty old for New Zealand.

-The story of the town is excellently told at the well presented Havelock Museum, well worth a visit.
+The story of the town is excellently told at the well presented Havelock Museum, worth visiting.

 There is more heritage up the road at Rai Valley Cottage, a pioneer cottage from 1881 built by the Turner family.
 They spent ten years as the only people living in this then remote valley.